 Conflict version No-conflict version Bill is 34.
 He is intelligent, punctual but unimaginative and somewhat lifeless.
 In school, he was strong in mathematics but weak in social studies and humanities.
-Bill is 34.
+Which one of the following statements is most likely?
+Bill plays in a rock band for a hobby Bill is an accountant and plays in a rock band for a hobby Bill is 34.
 He is intelligent, punctual but unimaginative and somewhat lifeless.
 In school, he was strong in mathematics but weak in social studies and humanities.
 Which one of the following statements is most likely?
-Which one of the following statements is most likely?
-1. Bill plays in a rock band for a hobby 1.
-Bill is an accountant 2.
-Bill is an accountant and plays in a rock band for a hobby 2.
-Bill is an accountant and plays in a rock band for a hobby (De Neys & Bonnefon, 2013, p.
+Bill is an accountant Bill is an accountant and plays in a rock band for a hobby Sund for a nossy (De Neys & Bonnefon, 2013, p.
 175)